05 — Making It Beautiful

 BG1: Grunge texture (charBase 2, priority 1) — behind

-The key trick: windows are filled with PIXEL_FILL(0) — palette index 0, which is transparent.
-The dark grunge texture shows through the windows, giving every screen a rich, textured look without any per-screen art.
+Windows fill with PIXEL_FILL(0) — palette index 0, which is transparent.
+The dark grunge shows through every window.
+Rich, textured look with no per-screen art.

 The Palette Loading Dance

-Getting all of this to work required a precise initialization sequence:
+Getting all of this right required a precise initialization sequence:

-Miss step 1 and you get the “red screen” bug — stale stdpal_2 data (which has RED at index 4) bleeds through during the fade-in, causing an alarming flash of red/orange before the correct palette stabilizes.
+Miss step 1 and you get the “red screen” bug — stale stdpal_2 data (which has RED at index 4) bleeds through during the fade-in.
+An alarming flash of red/orange before the correct palette settles.

-Miss step 4 and the hardware backdrop color is wrong, creating visible seams between windows.
+Miss step 4 and the hardware backdrop color is wrong.
+Visible seams between windows.

 Phase 5: The 3-Zone Layout